Skip to main content

 • Supervisors — only their own direct reports.

-• Workers — can't assign cases.
+• Staff members — can't assign cases.

-Assign a worker
+Assign a staff member

 1. Open the referral and go to its assignments.